Why Some of Us Bruise Easily... and How to Get Rid of Bruises

 Vitamin C Deficiency

 A vitamin C deficiency can cause spontaneous bruising.
 This is the type of bruise that appears when you don’t do anything to cause it.
-For example, you go to bed and wake up with a bruise on your leg, yet you know you haven’t bashed your leg into anything in the night.
+For example, you go to bed and wake up with a bruise on your leg, even though you know you haven’t bashed your leg into anything in the night.

 Vitamin K Deficiency